theHostileNegotiator/KWBandage/PatchNotes.md

 #### Growth Stimulator
 1. When selecting structure, it will sometimes play the Growth Accelerator select sound instead of the Stimulator select sound.
 	* Removed Growth Accelerator sound effects which was due to the Stimulator inheriting the Accelerator and not removing sounds.
+#### Storm Column
+1. Missile Jammer has incorrect firing effects, using the Mammoth fire FX
+	* Changed Fire FX of weapon and added Weapon Bone references in the GameObject
 #### Explorer
 1. Reaper 17 unit is slower than the other factions
 	* Normalized speed to match the other factions